standartas1/WEB-APP/README.md

-# WEB-APP1
- Basic WEB app
+A Basic WEB application created with HTML+CSS+Javascrip Has a home, shop and about pages.